Knowledge representation and reasoning: Overview

 Knowledge-representation is a field of artificial intelligence that focuses on designing computer representations that capture information about the world that can be used for solving complex problems.

 The justification for knowledge representation is that conventional procedural code is not the best formalism to use to solve complex problems.
 Knowledge representation makes complex software easier to define and maintain than procedural code and can be used in expert systems.

 For example, talking to experts in terms of business rules rather than code lessens the semantic gap between users and developers and makes development of complex systems more practical.

 Knowledge representation goes hand in hand with automated reasoning because one of the main purposes of explicitly representing knowledge is to be able to reason about that knowledge, to make inferences, assert new knowledge, etc. Virtually all knowledge representation languages have a reasoning or inference engine as part of the system.

-A key trade-off in the design of a knowledge representation formalism is that between expressivity and practicality.
-The ultimate knowledge representation formalism in terms of expressive power and compactness is First Order Logic (FOL).
-There is no more powerful formalism than that used by mathematicians to define general propositions about the world.
-However, FOL has two drawbacks as a knowledge representation formalism: ease of use and practicality of implementation.
-First order logic can be intimidating even for many software developers.
-Languages that do not have the complete formal power of FOL can still provide close to the same expressive power with a user interface that is more practical for the average developer to understand.
-The issue of practicality of implementation is that FOL in some ways is too expressive.
-With FOL it is possible to create statements (e.g. quantification over infinite sets) that would cause a system to never terminate if it attempted to verify them.

-Thus, a subset of FOL can be both easier to use and more practical to implement.
-This was a driving motivation behind rule-based expert systems.
-IF-THEN rules provide a subset of FOL but a very useful one that is also very intuitive.
-The history of most of the early AI knowledge representation formalisms; from databases to semantic nets to theorem provers and production systems can be viewed as various design decisions on whether to emphasize expressive power or computability and efficiency.